Kaesarac/python_mysql-training/README.md

 # python_mysql-training
-In here I store all my training related to Python/MySQL.
+In here I stored my first project using MySQL and Python.
+Finished project.

 Also training on using GUI with Python.